allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 #### `Incomplete` assignments or project

-`Incomplete`: more than 50% -- but less than 100% -- of GatorGrader criteria pass.
+`Incomplete`: more than 50%—but less than 100%—of GatorGrader criteria pass.

 ##### Assignments